Fuji, Shizuoka

 Fuji (富士市, Fuji-shi) is a city in eastern Shizuoka Prefecture, Japan.
-As of 1 December 2019, the city had an estimated population of 245,015 in 106,087 households, and a population density of 1,000 persons per km2.
+As of 1 December 2019, the city had an estimated population of 245,015 in 106,087 households, and a population density of 1,000 people per km2.
 The total area of the city is 244.95 km2.
 Fuji is the third largest city in terms of population in Shizuoka Prefecture, trailing Hamamatsu and Shizuoka.

 Geography

 Located on the banks of the Fuji River, most of the city of Fuji enjoys good views of Mount Fuji, part of whose summit is within the city borders.
 The city is bordered to the south by Suruga Bay on the Pacific Ocean.